cloudfoundry/docs-buildpacks/node/node-tips.html.md

 Cloud Foundry expects a `package.json` in your Node.js application.
 You can specify the version of Node.js you want to use in the `engine` node of your `package.json` file.
-As of April, 2015, and build pack version 1.3, Cloud Foundry uses 0.12.2 as the default.
+As of July, 2015, and buildpack version 1.5.0, Cloud Foundry uses Node.js version 0.12.7 by default.
 See the GitHub [Node.js buildpack page](https://github.com/cloudfoundry/nodejs-buildpack) for current information.

 Example `package.json` file: